dolthub/docs/content/products/dolthub/api/database.md

 ## Update a pull request

+This API allows you to update a pull request by providing the necessary information in the request body.
+You can update the title, description, and even close the pull request.

-Here is an example of updating pull request #1 on the `museum-collections` database, setting its new title, description and close it.
+Here's an example of how to update pull request #1 on the museum-collections database.
+In this example, we will set a new title, description, and close the pull request.

 ```python
 headers = {